Hardwood Floors in New York State

 Solid hardwood and engineered hardwood are challenging to tell apart, but that doesn’t mean there aren’t significant distinctions under the surface.

 - Solid hardwood has a long tradition of gracing historical buildings.
 Planks are made using one continuous piece of hardwood.
-It’s the traditional choice for wood flooring because it can be sanded and refinished multiple times throughout your home’s lifetime.
-Refinished hardwood floors are cleared of dents, stains, abrasions, splinters, and other imperfections, and they look virtually brand-new if the job’s done correctly.
-While it offers durable and enduring beauty to your property, solid wood is prone to warping when exposed to humidity and moisture.
+It can be sanded and refinished multiple times throughout your home’s lifetime.
+Refinished hardwood floors are cleared of dents, stains, abrasions, splinters, and other imperfections, and they look virtually brand-new.
+While it offers enduring beauty to your property, solid wood is prone to warping when exposed to humidity and moisture.
 We don’t generally recommend it for kitchens, bathrooms, entryways, or below grade for this reason.

 - Engineered hardwood is made using laminated layers.
-This includes a decorative layer that’s made with premium hardwood cuts and wood composite sublayers below.
-The primary benefit of engineered hardwood is that the cross layers create structural stability, which prevents each panel from expanding and shrinking when exposed to humidity, temperature changes, and spills.
-This means you can install engineered wood in your bathroom, kitchen, entryway, basement, and additional moisture-prone spaces.
+This includes a decorative layer made of premium hardwood cuts and wood composite sublayers below.
+These cross layers create structural stability, which prevents expanding and shrinking when exposed to humidity, temperature changes, and spills.
+You can install engineered wood in your bathroom, kitchen, entryway, basement, and additional moisture-prone spaces.
 Many engineered wood products have thinner decorative layers and can’t be refinished as many times as solid wood, meaning they won’t last as long.
-However, there are higher quality engineered wood products that have thicker hardwood layers and can endure like solid wood.
+However, higher quality products have thicker hardwood layers and can endure like solid wood.

 Where Can I Install Hardwood Flooring?

 Carpet One Floor & Home of Latham and Clifton Park are independently owned and operated by members of the world’s largest flooring cooperative.
-We carry an incredible selection of the best hardwood flooring brands, including Baroque Hardwood.
-We offer you localized services and fair pricing.
+We carry an incredible selection of the best hardwood flooring brands, along with localized services and fair pricing.

 Learn About Hardwood

-Hardwood is a durable flooring option, but when properly maintained you can extend its life cycle in your home.
-Hardwood floors are also easy to clean, as long as you clean them regularly.
+Hardwood is a durable flooring option.
+When properly maintained you can extend its life cycle in your home.